ForgeRock/BehavioSec/README.md

 ![ScreenShot](images/behaviosec_collector_node.png)

 ## BehavioSec AuthNode
 This node receives the collected data and communicates with the server.

-You have an option to fail authentication if connection to BehavioSense cannot be established.
+### Options
+*Hash username* - if set to true, the username will be encrypted using `Hashing.sha256()`

-The option **Fail if no connection** allows node evaluation to true even if the connection to BehavioSense was not established.
+*Fail if no connection*  - option allows node evaluation to true even if the connection to BehavioSense was not established.

 ![ScreenShot](images/behaviosec-auth-node.png)